T of C

 There are a number of qin melodies on the theme of hujia (a term difficult to translate).
 All retell a version of the story of Cai Wenji abducted by Central Asian nomads.
 All use the same tuning and are generally played as purely instrumental melodies, and most are attributed to the famous Tang dynasty qin player Dong Tinglan.
 Today the best known of these seems to be the Hujia Shibapai instrumental melody apparently dating from 1689 and still played.5 However, there are other versions with different melodies, some related, some completely unrelated.

-Only one version is clearly designed for singing, the one introduced here.
-Although called Hujia Shibapai, it is unrelated to any of the purely instrumental melodies of this name.
-Instead it is a long qin song first published in Luqi Xinsheng (1597).6 This 1597 version, republished in 1611, is sometimes attributed to the 1597 handbook's own author or compiler, Xu Shiqi, but the basis for this is unclear.7 The lyrics, a first person narration, are the ones attributed to Cai Wenji herself.8 Some of the later versions of Hujia Shibapai, although melodically unrelated to the song published in 1597 and 1611, mention or quote these Cai Wenji lyrics.9
+Only one version is clearly designed for singing, the one introduced on the present page.
+Although also called Hujia Shibapai, its music is unrelated to that of any of the purely instrumental melodies of this name.
+Instead it is a long qin song first published in Luqi Xinsheng (1597).6 This 1597 version, republished in 1611, is sometimes attributed to the 1597 handbook's own author or compiler, Xu Shiqi, but the basis for this is unclear.7 The lyrics, a first person narration, are the ones attributed to Cai Wenji herself.8 Some of the later versions of Hujia Shibapai do mention or quote these Cai Wenji lyrics, but they are all melodically unrelated to the song published in 1597 and 1611.9

 The earliest surviving melodies that have in their title the name Hu Jia10 (nomad reed flute) are Xiao Hujia and Da Hujia.
 My interpretation of these is included in my Shen Qi Mi Pu CD set.
 One of the publications of Da Hujia had lyrics applied to it, but it is not really a qin song - the melody is the same as that of the 1425 version, with lyrics added for uncertain reasons.11